13 Best Greek Islands to Visit Whatever Your Travel Style!

 Aerial view of city of Poros, Kefalonia surrouned by lush forest against a blue sea

-Looking for the best SIM card deals in Europe for your trip?
+Looking for the best SIM card deals for your Greece vacation?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to Greece.

 7. Folegandros